techy-robot/CACKLE/Docs/Action Items/2024-09-23 Design V1 Hub.md

 - [x] Move out the pin headers a few 0.1mms so that the headers are exactly the distance required for connection to the motor cards ➕ 2024-10-18 ✅ 2024-10-18 ^2
 - [x] Fix port 2 and 4 being swapped ➕ 2024-10-18 ✅ 2024-10-18 ^3
 - [x] If I go with a 6 layer board design I will have more space to route, and JLC offers free filled vias with the increased cost, saving me even more space. ➕ 2024-10-18 ✅ 2024-10-18 ^4
-- [ ] The Free 1 and Free 2 pins might be more capable going on an analog capable pin.
-This, however, would require a fairly complex restructuring of the routing, which causes delay for not much gain ➕ 2024-10-19 ^5
+- [x] The Free 1 and Free 2 pins might be more capable going on an analog capable pin.
+This, however, would require a fairly complex restructuring of the routing, which causes delay for not much gain ➕ 2024-10-19 ✅ 2025-01-01 ^5
 - [x] There is a potentially big cross talk problem on layer In3.
 There is a high speed differential pair running on that layer, along with the lowspeed i2c lines, all right next to thick power traces. ➕ 2024-10-19 ✅ 2024-10-20 ^6
 - [x] Disconnect all pins except RS485 and i2c from the bottom mezzanine connectors.
 If we stack hubs on top of eachother, we only want multi-master capable communications running through, otherwise there will be some fights. ➕ 2024-10-20 ✅ 2024-10-20 ^7